 Hello from the Asian Cultural Club!
-Upon embarking on a journey from the Chinese Culture Club to the Asian Cultural club, our goals have culturally extended to being more inclusive, appreciative and educative, one small step at a time, to cater to our JCU Community.
+Upon embarking on a journey from the Chinese Culture Club to the Asian Cultural Club, our goals have extended to becoming more inclusive, appreciative, and educational, one small step at a time, as JCU’s campus community also becomes more international.

 As one of Confucius’ sayings goes, “The man who moves a mountain begins by carrying away small stones.”
-From the often-overlooked cultural aspects that constitute the diverse Asian traditions and are embedded into its core values, to the more explicit occurrences in our daily lives, the Asian Cultural Club constantly strives to encompass all the possible cultural spaces.
-Through our small but hopefully meaningful contributions, we hope to inspire the John Cabot University community to expand their knowledge of the Asian culture and traditions, as a whole, and perhaps even open up future paths of learning and working.
+From the often-overlooked cultural aspects that constitute the diverse Asian traditions and are embedded in its core values to the more explicit occurrences in our daily lives, the Asian Cultural Club constantly strives to encompass all the possible cultural spaces.
+Through our small but meaningful contributions, we hope to inspire the John Cabot University community to expand their knowledge of the Asian culture and traditions, and perhaps even open up future paths of learning and working.

-In the spring, we usually celebrate Chinese New Year with performances by Chinese musicians, exceptional food, and cultural workshops held by our board members.
-We have given lessons on how to draw beautiful characters with ink and brush, how to fold delicate origami, and how to taste and differentiate between Chinese teas while.
+In the spring, we usually celebrate Chinese New Year with performances by Chinese musicians, delicious food, and cultural workshops held by our board members.
+We have given lessons on how to draw beautiful characters with ink and brush, how to fold delicate origami, and how to taste and differentiate between Chinese teas.
 After the end of the last New Year celebration, we gathered outside of the University to make our wishes for the new year, then launched lanterns embodying our prayers from Piazza Trilussa.
-In addition to that we, now, discuss about the relevant current issues in Asia such as the political tensions in the Korean Peninsula, upcoming elections in India while celebrating and appreciating the rich and diverse music, language and cuisine.
+In addition to that we also discuss the relevant current issues in Asia such as the political tensions in the Korean Peninsula or upcoming elections in India, while celebrating and appreciating the rich and diverse music, language, and cuisine.

-In addition, we also work together with many of the other clubs and organizations at John Cabot University, and we participate in many events together.
+In addition, we collaborate with many of the other clubs and organizations at John Cabot University, participating in many events together.
 The Asian Cultural Club has worked with the Theater Society, the Literature Club, the Art History Society, the Grassroots Club, and the Multicultural Club during these years to acknowledge and appreciate the minute nuances the cultures have to offer.
-Furthermore, we are always eager for new ideas and constantly strive to continue collaborations with other clubs to make our JCU Community more inclusive, involved and informed.
+We are always eager for new ideas and constantly strive to continue collaborations with other clubs to make our JCU community more inclusive, involved, and informed.

 As long as you bring your inquisitive and open-minded attitude, everyone is welcome to be a part of the club.
-For the club is not about being Asian but rather about shattering the superficial level of stereotypes that are associated to being Asian.
-Hence, we aim to encourage a more in-depth understanding of Asia in general by stimulating your curiosity toward the Asian culture.
+The club is not about being Asian, but rather about shattering the superficial level of stereotypes that are associated with being Asian.
+Hence, we aim to encourage a more in-depth understanding of Asia in general by stimulating your curiosity about the Asian culture.
 Together, like Walt Disney said, “we keep moving forward, opening new doors and doing new things, because we’re curious and curiosity keeps leading us down new paths.”
-The John Cabot University Asian Cultural Club is here to help you find the key for those doors: if, beyond those gates, you find a completely unexpected path and a new-found appreciation and interest towards Asia, then we’ll consider ours a job well done.
+The John Cabot University Asian Cultural Club is here to help you find the key for those doors: if, beyond those gates, you find a completely unexpected path and a newfound appreciation and interest toward Asia, then we’ll consider ours a job well done.